International Women’s Day: Inspirational Women of the Climate Council

 Kicking the gas habit: how gas is harming our health

-Hollie Cheung, Research Assistant
+Hollie Cheung, Researcher

-Her research has investigated climate-related financial risk for banks and levers to transform decision making, such as defining the public interest and enabling constructive discourse.
-Hollie is passionate about social and climate justice, and creating a more equitable world for people and planet.
+Hollie’s research has investigated climate-related financial risk for banks and levers to transform decision making, such as defining the public interest and enabling constructive discourse.
+Hollie is passionate about social and climate justice, and creating a more equitable world for people and the planet.
 At the Climate Council Hollie’s research focuses on clean transport and shifting our system toward public and active travel, alongside electric vehicles.

 Hollie has contributed to several Climate Council publications including the following: